AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/RCCircuit.md

-### Equipment
+### ● Equipment

 The general setup with electrical schematic can be seen in {numref}`fig-rc-setup`, with the voltmeter attached on either side of the capacitor section of the circuit.
-Capacitors to be determine, resistors to be treated as known, and wire and jumper bars are shown in {numref}`fig-rc-setup_capacitors_resistors`.
+Capacitors to be experimentally determined, resistors to be treated as known constants, and wire and jumper bars are shown in {numref}`fig-rc-setup_capacitors_resistors`.

 <!---